vadimsj/redland-renovations/README.md

 - This website has been built to improve the existing website for Redland Renovations, which serves as a portfolio and point of contact for a property renovation company in Bristol, UK.

+- The purpose of the website is to convert prospective visitors into leads and capture their contact details.

 - The website is designed as a landing page with a single main call-to-action for its visitors, which is to contact the company.

 ## User Eperience (UX)